puja-24/Building-Resume/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at garimasingh11203@gmail.com.
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at pujaranidas2409@gmail.com.
+All complaints will be reviewed and investigated promptly and fairl.

-All project team members are obligated to maintain confidentiality regarding the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

 ## Enforcement Guidelines